News & Insights

 To determine which court has jurisdiction over your case, you can:

-– Look up your case online through the Osceola County Clerk of Court’s website.
+– Find your case online through the Osceola County Clerk of Court’s website.

 After you have been arrested, you will be taken to the Osceola County Jail for booking and processing.
-During this time, you will have your mugshot and fingerprints taken, and you will be asked to provide basic information about yourself.
+During this time, you will have your mugshot and fingerprints taken and be asked to provide basic information about yourself.
 You will also be searched and placed in a holding cell.

 Once you have been booked, you will be given a booking number.
-This number is important because it is how you will be able to track your case and find out when you are scheduled for a court appearance.
-You should write down your booking number as soon as you are given it, or ask a friend or family member to do so for you.
+This number is important because it allows you to track your case and find out when you are scheduled for a court appearance.
+You should write down your booking number as soon as you are given it or ask a friend or family member to do so for you.

 If you are not released on bail, your next court appearance will be your arraignment.
-At this hearing, the charges against you will be read aloud and you will be asked to enter a plea of guilty or not guilty.
+At this hearing, the charges against you will be read aloud, and you will be asked to enter a guilty or not guilty plea.
 If you plead not guilty, your case will move on to the next phase: pretrial discovery.

 Search for your booking number online

 If you have been arrested in Osceola County, you can use the county’s online search tool to find your booking number.
-Once you have your booking number, you can use it to look up your booking information online.
+Once you have your booking number, you can look up your booking information online.

-If you cannot find your booking number, you can contact the Osceola County Sheriff’s Office at (407) 348-2222 and ask for the Records Division.
-The Records Division will be able to look up your booking information and give you your booking number.
+If you cannot find your booking number, contact the Osceola County Sheriff’s Office at (407) 348-2222 and ask for the Records Division.
+The Records Division can look up your booking information and give you your booking number.

 Contact the Osceola County Clerk’s Office

-If you have been arrested in Osceola County, you will need to contact the Osceola County Clerk’s Office as soon as possible.
-The Clerk’s Office can provide you with information about your rights and options, as well as help you navigate the legal system.
+If you have been arrested in Osceola County, you should contact the Osceola County Clerk’s Office as soon as possible.
+The Clerk’s Office can provide you with information about your rights and options and help you navigate the legal system.

-If you cannot afford an attorney, the Clerk’s Office can also help you find free or low-cost legal assistance.
-In many cases, an attorney can represent you in court and help you get a more favorable outcome than if you tried to navigate the system on your own.
+The Clerk’s Office can also help you find free or low-cost legal assistance if you cannot afford an attorney.
+In many cases, an attorney can represent you in court and help you get a more favorable outcome than if you tried navigating the system independently.

 Determine if you are eligible for a bond